LuisFernandoPBPereira/LuisFernandoPBPereira/README.md

 <h1 align="center"> &ltHello dev/&gt;, I'm <a href="https://luis-fernando-dev.vercel.app/">Luis</a>!</h1>

 - 💻 I've a degree in Systems Development at the ETEC (Escola Técnica de Embu // Technical School - Embu)
+- 💻 I'm studying Computer Science at UNASP
 - 🔠 I've B1 Intermediate in English at EF SET - Education First // <a href="https://www.efset.org/cert/9PZnG8">Certificate</a>
 - 🔠 I study English in Duolingo
-- 🔥 I really like Javascript and your frameworks
+- 🔥 I really like Javascript, your frameworks and libraries
 - 🎮 I love so much videogames
 - 🙏✝ I am part of the <a href="https://github.com/buscafe">BuscaFé</a> project (ETEC)
 - 🔥 Here is my portfolio to see my builded projects: <a href="https://luis-fernando-dev.vercel.app/">https://luis-fernando-dev.vercel.app/</a>